wp-plugins/piklist/readme.txt

 = Please Review Piklist =
-Your reviews really make a difference!
-Thanks.
+<a href="http://wordpress.org/support/view/plugin-reviews/piklist">Your reviews really make a difference!
+Thanks.</a>

 > #### Getting Started with Piklist is Easy.
 > <a href="https://piklist.com/user-guide/tutorials/getting-started-with-piklist/">Read our getting started tutorial.</a>